TheRenegadeCoder/sample-programs-website/docs/projects/baklava/erlang/index.md

 print(N, star) ->
     io:format("*"),
     print(N-1, star).

 ```

 {% endraw %}

-[Baklava](https://sampleprograms.io/projects/baklava) in [Erlang](https://sampleprograms.io/languages/erlang) was written by:
+Baklava in [Erlang](https://sampleprograms.io/languages/erlang) was written by:

 - Mark Magahis

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2019 16:16:30.
-The solution was first committed on Oct 04 2019 16:00:01.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution